-Here are some snippets from that article:
+Here are some snippets from the article linked above:

 The brain gets better and better at sending a motor program for a specific movement, each time the body performs the movement.
 If the proper motor program (ie- the proper movement) has been practiced you’ll get better at that movement skill.

 So what if the motor program (and movement) is wrong--- Like that consistent slice you have in golf?
 Then your brain gets better at sending the wrong motor program.
 This is seen all the time in athletics.
 It's why coaches work so hard at getting their athletes to practice proper form.

 Read We ski with the feet and ankles for more on how this applies to skiing and why it is critical that good skiers focus on using their feet.

 There are many sensors in the soles of the feet, which we use to feel balance and, if the feet are cold, these sensors don't function as effectively.
 Also, the muscles' response times are reduced, when we need to react to balance changes.

 If the boots are too wide or too big, then certainly the feet are sloshing inside without a good feel of whatever is outside the boot.
 Also, any small corrections we'd take to restore balance will not be effective, because they would not be transmitted through the boot as quickly as with a properly fitted boot.